jremes-foss/kube-ngircd/README.md

 git clone https://github.com/jremes-foss/BeeCTF.git
 ```

 Then, browse into cloned folder.
 Manifests are in `kube` sub-folder.
+In this folder, you should apply the Kubernetes manifests in the following order:

 After that, deploy the Kubernetes manifests.